pixelastic/firost/docs/src/copy.md

 ## Notes

-If `destination` already exists, it will be overwritten.
-If you'd like to avoid that, you should check if `destination` [exists](/exists) first.

-Errors are thrown when the following invalid operations are performed:
-- `source` does not exist
-- Overwriting a file with a directory
-- Copying multiple inputs to the same destination file
+This method is clever enough to understand your intent.
+For example, when copying a file to a directory, it will put the file inside the directory, but when copying a file to another file it will replace the destination.

+It will also throw errors instead of performing potentially dangerous operations like overwriting a file with a directory, or copying multiple files to the same destination file.